Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Examples of Individual Reference Titles

 24/7 Online Reference Databases

-CQ Researcher Introduction to and in-depth coverage of the most important issues of the day.
+CQ Researcher This link opens in a new windowIntroduction to and in-depth coverage of the most important issues of the day.
 Full-text articles include an overview, historical background, chronology, and a PRO/CON feature, plus resources for additional research.
 Graphics, photos and a short "sidebar" round out the reports.
 Shorter "Hot Topics" articles provide a solid introduction to subjects most in demand by students.

-Credo Reference Offering a thorough introduction to topics across the academic spectrum, Credo provides full-text online versions of published reference works, including general and subject dictionaries and encyclopedias.
+Credo Reference This link opens in a new windowOffering a thorough introduction to topics across the academic spectrum, Credo provides full-text online versions of published reference works, including general and subject dictionaries and encyclopedias.
 Search Keywords, Subject Categories and Topic Pages.

-Oxford Reference Online This collection of reference books includes dictionaries, thesauri, and encyclopedias, both general and subject specific.
+Oxford Reference Online This link opens in a new windowThis collection of reference books includes dictionaries, thesauri, and encyclopedias, both general and subject specific.
 Use this collection when searching for reputable background information on just about any academic topic.

-Points of View Reference Center Current issues, multiple perspectives.
+Points of View Reference Center This link opens in a new windowCurrent issues, multiple perspectives.
 Each topic has an objective, unbiased overview, point (argument) and counterpoint (opposing argument).
 Topics include: censorship, human rights, medicine & ethics, media bias, and intelligent design.